 Where can I buy coconut aminos?

 You should be able to find it in your local health food store or online.
-If in Australia, we like coconut aminos from Niulife, in USA you can definitely find coconut aminos in Wholefoods, on iHerb and Amazon, in the UK check out Perfectly Paleo and Wholefoods, and just Google it for other countries.
+If in Australia, we like coconut aminos from Niulife, in USA or the UK you can definitely find coconut aminos in Wholefoods, on iHerb and Amazon, and just Google it for other countries.

 An alternative to coconut aminos